eldstal/touchless-xm/README.md

 #### I want to make and sell these
 That's great!
 I won't ask for any royalties or whatever.
 If you do set something up, I'm happy to include a link here so people can buy from you.

+## How to program

+⚠️**WARNING**⚠️ The VCC loop on the PCB is directly connected to the headphone battery. **Do not** connect an external supply to this hook while the battery is connected.
+It is only needed in order to program and test the board without a headset connected.

 ## License
 Touchlæss XM © 2025 by Albin Eldstål-Ahrens is licensed under Creative Commons BY-SA 4.0